The Richardson-Lucy Algorithm

 (2) \begin{equation*} \nabla J(O) = \bigg[ 1 -\cfrac{I}{O**PSF}\bigg] ** PSF^T. \end{equation*}

-The fraction above represents element-wise division of the resulting image intensities, ** two dimensional convolution and ^T the adjoint operator, which in our real positive case is equal to PSF(-x,-y).
+The fraction above represents element-wise division of the resulting image intensities, ** two dimensional convolution and ^T the adjoint operator, which in our real positive case is equivalent to flipping the function horizontally and vertically: PSF^T = PSF(-x,-y).

 But wait a second, this is starting to look very much like a multivariate linear regression problem: when we have a convex function J(O) and its gradient \nabla J(O), aren’t there tried and true algorithms pretty well guaranteed to converge to a solution in more or less efficient fashion?